-Data security should be a top priority for any law firm, and here’s why: Clients trust you with their most confidential information.
+Law firm data security should be a top priority for any practice, and here’s why: Clients trust you with their most confidential information.

-Data security 101
+Law Firm Data Security 101

 - Public leaks of personal or business information (e.g., on social media)